albaporras/OCaml-Assignments/README.md

 # OCaml-Assignments

-Some exercises of the internship in Verified Programming and Type Theory at UB in Ocaml.
+Some exercises of the internship in Verified Programming and Type Theory at UB in Ocaml (2018).